JoanValiente/NacloEngine/README.md

 - Size.

 ## Button
+This component contains a component image as background and as "graphic target" that uses the image plane to handle interactive events.
+You can change the colors of the button in the different states (normal, hover and pressed) with the inspector.

 ## Label
 The label component control displays a non-interactive text to the user.
 It makes a plane (same as image) and makes a texture with the given text using SDL2_TTF.
 This can be used to provide captions or labels.